eldendo/Barebone64/README.md

 Of course it is not necessary to use a real Commodore.
 An emulator is perfect replacement.
 I will use VICE.
 Writing code can be done in a simple editor, using cut & paste in vice.

-Retro computing is not only a hobby, it is also a learning method.
-It shows certain techniques and principles which are often neglected in modern computer science courses.
-As a former instructor in computer science, I will focus on the educative aspects while building this environment.

 Let the games begin...